Have Questions?

 914-962-5101

-Counseling Center at Yorktown Heights is 12.2 miles from Carmel, NY
+Counseling Center at Yorktown Heights is 12.2 miles from Carmel, New York

-Counseling Center at Yorktown Heights is known for dedicating its addiction services to the people who struggle with alcohol and drug use issues in the Carmel, New York area.
+Counseling Center at Yorktown Heights is known for dedicating its addiction services to the people who struggle with alcohol and drug use issues in the Carmel area.

 Programs are offered on an individualized basis to make sure clients find full recovery in the long term.
 Counseling Center at Yorktown Heights also specializes in motivational interviewing, activity therapy, group therapy, rational emotive behavioral therapy, 12-step facilitation approach, cognitive/behavior therapy, and others - as well as many other treatment methods such as social skills development, persons with post-traumatic stress disorder, co-occurring mental and substance abuse disorders, persons with serious mental illness, active duty military, programs for the hearing impaired, and more.